The Aaron B Story

 Before you call out the band or artist for a sound check.
 You need to ensure you’re ready.
 You need to ensure your communication systems between foh, monitors, patch and stage and setup and functioning.
 Everything needs to be tested with your audio equipment.
 The input channels should be checked between foh, monitors & patch.

 Its always good practice to only call for the musicians and no vocals.
 Follow the channel list in order starting with channel 1.
 Ensure both engineers have the channels and are happy with the sound before moving on.
 Once the band are done then bring out any backing singers.
 Follow the same process then finally bring out the artist.
 I would always say it’s better to leave them in a comfortable dressing room rather than standing on the stage waiting.
-That’s the point where their frustration builds, the TM or manager starts questioning and it all goes to pot.
+That’s the point where their frustration builds.

 Pride & Teamwork